WORRIED ABOUT GETTING A JOINT REPLACEMENT ?

 This is VERY important.
 Many clinics are advertising stem cell injections, but are using amniotic stem cells (called an allograft).
 These are not only of lower quality, but they also carry a small risk of infection.
 If you are going to consider a stem cell therapy procedure, you should always use your own stem cells, and not someone else’s cells.

 Lipoaspirates are obtained from the abdomen or love handle area through a quick liposuction procedure.
 The gentle liposuction takes a few minutes, and the whole time in the office is an estimated 60-90 minutes.

-For more information about joint pain management and alternatives to joint replacement, contact us at our Raleigh, NC office, or schedule an appointment by clicking below.
+For more information about joint pain management and alternatives to joint replacement, contact us at our Raleigh, NC office.